Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 Although this model imposes stricter access controls, it streamlines your organisation’s cybersecurity framework, facilitating a more manageable and secure system environment.
 This enhanced security architecture is crucial for safeguarding your data and assets.

 ### <mark style="background: #BABD00;">Risk Mitigation</mark>

-To effectively minimize the blast radius within a network, the Zero Trust framework advocates for an 'assume breach' approach.
+To effectively minimise the blast radius within a network, the Zero Trust framework advocates for an 'assume breach' approach.
 By segmenting the network into smaller, secure zones, this strategy enhances control over access and sharply curtails the possibility for threats to move laterally within the system.

 This segmentation not only restricts access to sensitive areas but also contains potential breaches to isolated segments, dramatically reducing the overall risk and impact of security threats.
-This proactive and compartmentalized approach is essential for robustly defending against and swiftly responding to cybersecurity threats.
+This proactive and compartmentalised approach is essential for robustly defending against and swiftly responding to cybersecurity threats.

-As our VP of engineering would explain:

 "Imagine your computer network is like a city, and each service or application is a building within that city.
 The 'blast radius' refers to how much damage a potential security breach could cause—just like how far the impact of an explosion might reach in a real city.

 In cybersecurity, if a hacker gains unauthorised access to part of the network, the blast radius is the extent to which they can move from that entry point to other parts of the network.

 With a larger blast radius, hackers can access more data and cause more damage.
 By limiting the blast radius, you're essentially building walls or barriers between different parts of your "city" (or network).

 If one barrier is compromised, only those within that area would be impacted.
 The damage doesn't spread to other buildings behind other barriers."

-TL;DR: the blast radius in cybersecurity is about the damage a breach can cause in a network.
+<mark style="background: #BABD00;">TL;DR:</mark> the blast radius in cybersecurity is about the damage a breach can cause in a network.
 Strategies like network segmentation contain breaches and minimise this damage.

 # <mark style="background: #BABD00;">21 Lab Notes CA2</mark>